funsho45/Inverted-Pendulum-Control/README.md

 # Implementation

-LabVIEW is a graphical programming environment suited for high level system design and was the software used to implement our control system design to the actual Lego mind storm inverted
+National Instruments LabVIEW is a graphical programming environment suited for high level system design and was the software used to implement our control system design to the actual Lego mind storm inverted pendulum.

 ## LABVIEW Algorithm

-Shown in Figure 19, the LabVIEW algorithm begins with an initial countdown lasting five seconds.
+Shown in **Figure 10**, the LabVIEW algorithm begins with an initial countdown lasting five seconds.
 The time generated from the countdown the pendulums will be put in the desired position which would be closer to the balanced vertical position.
 Once the countdown finishes the angle sensor will measure what is supposed to be the balanced position of the pendulum and will become the setpoint.
 The setpoint is going to be the reference value for the pendulum, and the next value that the angle sensor acquires, which would be in the while loop, is going to be compared to the setpoint and the difference between those values will give the error that will be used in the PID controller.